 “I hate them.”
 It came out almost like a hiss, “I hate them all.
 I want to do terrible things to them.”
 I gave his knee a sharp squeeze, and he looked at me.
 “All right.
 I won’t do terrible things to them.
 Can I do slightly horrible things to them instead?”

 “Just nothing illegal.
 I think we’ll lose your parents’ support if we have to bail you out of jail.
 We could really use your parents’ support in this.”
 Bradley looked like he was pretty sure his parents would be on his side still if he ended up in jail for putting people in their places, but I sighed.
-“For me.
+“For me, then.
 Can you not do anything for me?
 I don’t need the extra stress.”

 “Okay,” Bradley let out a slow breath and put his hand on top of mine.
 “Okay, I won’t do anything to them, but I am going to hope that karma gives him all a sharp kick in the painful parts.”